Sonalikasingh17/MLOPS-Experiments-with-MLFlow/README.md

 # MLOPS-Experiments-with-MLFlow
-This repo has a complete demonstration of performing experiment tracking using mlflow.
+This repository has a complete demonstration of performing experiment tracking using mlflow.